The Best Clean, Natural & Non-Toxic Shampoo

 I’ve always associated the luxurious lather of my sulfate-laden shampoo with clean hair.
 I was a little hesitant to test sulfate-free shampoo brands.
 I pictured myself trying to work some watery shampoo formula through my strands and ending up with greasy, stringy, lifeless hair – and I was so wrong!

-Although free of sulfates, most of the clean shampoo brands I tested had an impressive amount of lather (swapping out sulfates for ingredients like naturally derived surfactants sourced from coconuts).
+Although free of sulfates, most of the non-toxic shampoo brands I tested had an impressive amount of lather (swapping out sulfates for ingredients like naturally derived surfactants sourced from coconuts).
 And I loved testing all of the new-to-me scents.

 If you’re looking for kid-friendly bath products, head to my post on non-toxic bath products for kids.
 The post includes shampoo for babies through the older kids, plus non-toxic bubble bath, body wash and more.
 All of the shampoo brands below work for most children.
 Beyond bath products, non-toxic leave-in conditioner and detangler is a must!